+The location of key surrounding development is shown in Figure 16 below.
 The following development surrounds the Site:

 - Cowper Street and retail and commercial premises adjoin the Site to the immediate north.
 The form of the development in this area is up to three storeys in height.
 Mowbray Lane which connects Cowper Street to Montgomery Avenue provides access to the rear of the retail and commercial buildings that front King Street, and is identified as a key activated and landscaped pedestrian laneway within the 2013 Warrawong Town Centre Master Plan.
-1-2 storey low density residential development is located to the north of the eastern portion of the Site, east of Taurus Avenue. - To the south of the Site, beyond Northcliffe Drive, is a vast expanse of open space, including Darcy Wentworth Park, Noel Mulligan Oval and Kully Bay Park.
-The Kemblawarra Bulky Goods precinct is further south of the site - To the east of the Site is Illawong Gardens, which is a social housing complex that contains eight 3-storey apartment buildings which are owned and managed by NSW Land and Housing Corporation.
+Existing retail and commercial spaces are poorly utilised, with high levels of vacancy and little street activation.
+This reflects the dominance of the existing Warrawong Plaza and low levels of footfall along Cowper and King Streets. - 1-2 storey low density residential development is located to the north of the eastern portion of the Site, east of Taurus Avenue. - Approximately 800 metres to the north are BlueScope's Port Kembla surplus lands.
+BlueScope have recently announced a master plan to facilitate the redevelopment of these surplus lands to facilitate 30,000 new jobs in emerging industries such as clean energy and defence, and also have entered into a Memorandum of Understanding with TAFE NSW to explore the development of a 'Super TAFE' to provide skills-based and vocational education. - To the south of the Site, beyond Northcliffe Drive, is a vast expanse of open space, including Darcy Wentworth Park, Noel Mulligan Oval and Kully Bay Park.
+The Kemblawarra Bulky Goods precinct is further south. - To the east of the Site is Illawong Gardens, which is a social housing complex that contains eight 3-storey apartment buildings which are owned and managed by NSW Land and Housing Corporation.
 The remaining development to the east is 1-2 storey low density residential development. - To the west of the Site is a large block containing a former Bunnings Warehouse which is currently being converted into large format retail development.
 The development will include the retention of a McDonalds food and drink premise, and is expected to provide a range of retail premises, including Beacon Lighting, Supercheap Auto, Pillow Talk, JB HiFi Home, Trek and RTM.
 At-grade car parking is proposed to be retained at the Site as part of the redevelopment.